-Automation testing can really level-up your QA game if you know how to properly use it.
-According to the State of Software Quality Report, 51% of QA practitioners and leaders saw higher quality of software upon adopting automation, while another 49% were able to test more often and thoroughly.
+Automation testing can significantly improve your QA workflow when used effectively.
+According to the State of Software Quality Report, 51% of QA practitioners and leaders observed higher software quality after adopting automation, while 49% were able to test more frequently and thoroughly.

 Let's meet @Coty Rosenblath, ex-Mailchimp Director of Data Systems, who's going to share his thoughts on the trade-offs between using open-source tools and a commercial solutions: